Four Days in Amsterdam, Holland

 Hotel Mozart // our cute hotel was so perfect for us.
 We opted for the “romantic canal view room” – a little more expensive than other rooms, but worth it.
 We could see the glistening canal outside, and a super cute classic car nearby that we affectionately named Louis.
 Literally a five minute walk away from the Rijksmuseum, this is within walking distance to everywhere you’ll want to go.
 Added bonus: it’s nestled in along Prinsengracht, which is one of the prettiest streets in the whole city.

-Bakers & Roasters // B&R was my most favourite brunching experience of our whole trip.
-We loved it so much we actually went back before catching our flight home.
-No surprises about what we ordered: classic eggs benny for me, banana nut bread french toast for her.
+Bakers & Roasters // B&R was my favourite brunching experience of our whole trip.
+We loved it so much we went back before flying home.
+No surprises about what we ordered: eggs benny for me, banana nut bread french toast for her.
 We died & went to brunch heaven.
-The portions are massive, and thank goodness for that because the food is amazing.
-The bacon was crispy, the hot buttered sourdough was so thick I nearly cried, the poached eggs were perfect.
-The coffee was so good I had two before my food even arrived.
-We were lucky when we visited in that we didn’t have to queue, but by the time we left there was a long line.
+The portions are massive, and thank goodness because the food is amazing.
+The bacon was crispy, the buttered sourdough was so thick I nearly cried, the poached eggs were perfect.
+The coffee was so good I had two before my food arrived.
+We were lucky when we visited in that we didn’t have to queue – by the time we left there was a long line.
 Pro tip: if eggs benny ain’t your thing, I can also vouch for the ‘Navajo eggs’.
 A pulled pork, poached eggs, avo, salsa + toast number that kept me satisfied until we touched down in Dublin 10 hours later.

 Dignita // we decided to hit up the Dignita at Hoftuin, inside the garden of the Hermitage Museum.
 It is absolutely stunning: huge windows, crawler plants hanging around, glorious sunshine filling every crevice.
 We loved it immediately.
 I have to say, Dignita might just steal the crown for The Best Eggs Benedict in Amsterdam.
 Not only were the eggs & bacon perfect, but they were served on the most luscious pillows of hash browns.
 I ate every single morsel of food, not a crumb survived.
 It was perfection.
 We opted for some extra coffees afterwards, & a brownie between us – cream cheese & raspberry, no less.
 Added bonus: their profits go towards helping victims of human trafficking.
 How awesome is that?